keun-hong/keun-hong.github.io/_posts/Database/2024-03-25-public-ngs-data-db.md

 ### 2. Structure of DBs (BioProject, BioSample, SRA & GEO)

-To utilize the public data within DBs, it is essential first to understand the structure of the DBs (BioProject, BioSample, SRA, and GEO), and then select the appropriate DB to gather information according to your needs.
-These DBs are interconnected, and the descriptions for each are as follows.

 To effectively use public data within databases, one must first comprehend the structure of the databases such as BioProject, BioSample, SRA, and GEO, and then choose the appropriate database to collect information tailored to specific needs.
 These databases are interconnected, with each having the following descriptions:

 - **BioProject** is a DB for information on the biological project's scope and purpose and can link to various datasets across different NCBI databases.